 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!

 Bargain Bin: Below you will find links to some of the items related to today’s article.

-Uniden Handheld Scanner – Black (BC75XLT): A hand scanner with ham band for less than $100.
-Very portable.
-This one runs on 2 AA alkaline or rechargeable batteries that can be be recharged while in the scanner.
+Uniden Handheld Scanner – Black (BC75XLT): A hand scanner with ham band that is very portable.
+This one runs on 2 AA alkaline or rechargeable batteries that can be recharged while in the scanner.

 Holding Your Ground: Preparing for Defense if it All Falls Apart: You NEED this book if you care about defending your homestead.
-In addition, Without Rule of Law: Advanced Skills to Help You Survive will teach you skills to get through the most dire survival circumstances.
+In addition, Without Rule of Law: Advanced Skills to Help You Survive will teach you skills to get through the direct survival circumstances.